schannoman/-lighthack/README.md

 <br><br>
 This also requires the encoder button connections to be soldered in and connected to function.
 Box1 instructions do not include this, and your encoders may vary.
 <br><br>
-You can select encoder groups in twos from the list provided, Arduino Uno can handle a maximum of 14 parameters (7 pairs). <br>
+You can select encoder groups in twos from the list provided. <br>
+Arduino Uno can handle a maximum of 14 parameters (7 pairs). <br>
 I leave some blank using none for better grouping.
 This is entirely flexible.
 <br><br>
 Line 366 can be adjusted to change the rate of the fine wheel encoder motion.
 WHEEL_ACC is defined on line 80